aykut-d/PicSend/README.md

-# hello-world
+# PicSend
-First repository on GitHub

-This is the where I will put some of my personal development work.
+PicSend is a sample app.
+This webpage is to show how I would create a homepage for an iOS app.